szklimczak/szklimczak/README.md

 ## Hi there 👋 I'm Szymek

+I am a third-year Automation and Robotics student at the AGH University of Science and Technology in Krakow interested in all things Python & Data Science!
+I am always eager to expand my skill set and take on new challenges in technology, programming, and problem-solving.
 <!--
 **szklimczak/szklimczak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.